CephalofairGames/merc-packs-faq/index.md

 **I cannot find Room tiles 8 or 14.
 Am I missing a board?** No - room tile sizes and shapes were standardized in Frosthaven.
 Gloomhaven 2e uses the same numbers for the same shapes.
 There are no 8 or 14 room tiles in Gloomhaven Second Edition, and these tiles aren't needed for any scenaarios.

-**How many of each Event deck do I use?** XXX
+**How many of each Event deck do I use?** You shuffle cards 1-20 of each deck to create the available events.
+Please see the Welcome to Gloomhaven booklet.

-**What are all these stickers with rules for?** Rules stickers are added to the ruleb

-**How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled in a deck.
-The remainder will become available, later.
+**How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled in the Available deck.
+The remainder will become available, later, or used for Inspiration retirements.

 ![divider](/assets/images/divider.png)